ABOUT THE WRITERS

 Los Angeles is a great city.
 I absolutely love it.
 It feels like so many disparate areas that are tightly connected by this looming freeway system.
 It has the shadow of 60s/70s era new age cult stuff, Pynchonian paranoia and conspiracy as well as the film industry that feels close but distant at the same time.
 It is equal parts menacing and beautiful.

-Do you feel as if your recent move has inspired how you listen to music?
+Alden Nagel: Do you feel as if your recent move has inspired how you listen to music in any way?

 Ariel Pink — Pom Pom